walaj/SeqLib/README.md

 is available, but all the mallocs/frees are handled automatically in the constructors and destructors.

-Note about BamTools and Gamgee
+Note about BamTools, Gamgee and SeqAn
 ------------------------------
-There are overlaps between this project and the [BamTools][BT] project from Derek Barnett, and the [Gamgee][gam] project from the Broad Institute.
-In short, BamTools has been more widely used and tested, but is relatively slow compared with SeqLib (~2x).
+There are overlaps between this project and the [BamTools][BT] project from Derek Barnett, the [Gamgee][gam] project from the Broad Institute, and the [SeqAn][seqan] library from Freie Universitat Berlin.
+These three projects provide excellent and high quality APIs.
+SeqLib provides further performance and capabilites for certain classes of bioinformatics problems, without attempting to replace these projects.

+SeqLib provides some overlapping functionality (eg BAM read/write) but in many cases with improved performance (~2x over BamTools).
-Gamgee provides similar functionality as a C++ interface to HTSlib, but does not incorportate BWA-MEM or BLAT.
+SeqLib further provides in memory access to BWA-MEM, a chromosome aware interval tree and range operations, and to read correction and sequence assembly with Fermi.
+BamTools has more support currently for network access and multi-BAM reading.
+SeqAn provides additional capablities not currently supported in SeqLib, including graph operations and a more expanded suite of multi-sequence alignment tools (e.g. banded Smith-Waterman).
+Gamgee provides similar functionality as a C++ interface to HTSlib, but does not incorportate BWA-MEM or Fermi.
 SeqLib is under active development, while Gamgee has been abandoned.

+For your particular application, our hope is that SeqLib will provide a comprehensive and powerful envrionment to develop bioinformatics tools.
+Feature requests and comments are welcomed.

-Some SeqLib/BamTools differences
+Some further SeqLib/BamTools differences
 ------------------------------
 > 1. Sort/index functionality is independently implemented in BamTools.
 In SeqLib, the Samtools sort and index functions are called directly.